 At a Glance

-- Organizations must be determined as a charitable organization in good standing under Section 501(c)(3) of the Internal Revenue Code, public entities or other charitable, educational or faith-based organizations.
+- Organizations must be determined a charitable organization in good standing under Section 501(c)(3) of the Internal Revenue Code, public entities or other charitable, educational or faith-based organizations.

 Examples of Non-Eligible Activities

-- Routine operating expenses of the organization
+- Routine operating expenses of the organization, including staffing costs

 - Fundraising projects—including events